irisnet/irismod/modules/farm/spec/01_state.md

 ## FarmPool

-`FarmPool` records all the detailed information of the current pool, including the total amount of the prize pool, balance, etc.
+`FarmPool` records all the detailed information of the current pool, including the total amount of the pool, balance, etc.

 ```go
 type FarmPool struct {